applidget/flowqueues/README.md

   - (First process) launch the example worker: `coffee basic_worker.coffee`
   - (Second process) Go to another window and launch the enqueuer process: `coffee enqueuer.coffee`

-##Next steps (TODOs)
+##Next steps

-  - Make a config class are a config parser to be able to load the same config from different files and DRY
+  - Make a config class or a config parser to be able to load the same config from different files and DRY
   - Release in npm
   - Timeout feature: possibility to *kill* a task if it takes too much time